Getting Back Into Korean with New Comprehensible Input: A Netflix Drama!

 My interest in learning Korean had been flagging somewhat.
 I am now committed to learning Greek using our mini-stories.
 It has been going really well.
 Korean seems far away.

 However, this drama series has brought me back to Korean.
 Not only was the subject matter interesting, but some of the characters stood out, and the acting was really of a very high quality for the most part.
 I particularly enjoyed the person who played the main role, Choi Soo-Jong.
 I enjoyed listening to him.
 He spoke clearly and has a pleasant voice.
 If I could find some audio recordings of his with transcript, that would really be great for my Korean learning.
+Korea has lots of media, which is great for language learners to consume.
+Of course you have dramas like the one I just mentioned but you also have things like K-Pop, Korean YouTubers, and podcasts.

 Recent South Korean Election